 A consumer (or group of consumers) must give a business thirty days' written notice before bringing a private legal claim.

-The consumer must specify which provisions of the CCPA they allege the business is violating.
+The consumer must specify which provisions of the CCPA (CPRA) they allege the business is violating.

 A consumer pursuing "actual pecuniary damages" (pecuniary meaning monetary) is not required to give this notice period.